-- 1. Has the company made a Net Zero, or similar, commitment by 2050 (or earlier)? - 2.
+- 1. Has the company made a net zero, or similar, commitment by 2050 (or earlier)? - 2.
 Has the company made any commitment to reduce GHG/carbon emissions? - 3.
 If the company has set emissions reduction targets, are they Science-Based? - 4.
-Has the company published a credible plan to reach their goals with interim targets? - 5.
-Are there any other climate intentions?
-If no, current commitments or plans? - 6.
-Has the company met its earliest interim target?
-In what year?
-If not, when is their first target?
+Has the company published a credible plan to reach their goals with interim targets?